bilgino/angularforddd/README.md

 ## Layered architecture

 Considering multilayered (4-tier) architectures, the question arises of how to organize layers in SPA applications?
-This question refers to code splitting, communication across layers and demanding business logic through services.
-The multilayered architecture in Domain-Driven Design embraces the following layers:
+This question refers to code splitting, communication through layers and demanding business logic from services.
+The multilayered architecture in Domain-Driven Design embraces following layers:

 **» Horizontal slicing**<br/> Slicing the application into layers...